 Japan will need to capitalise on its strengths as an attractive innovation hub in order for its tech sector to flourish.
 Given the greater awareness of its potential locally, more organisations are putting in the extra ounce of effort to improve on its hiring approach.

-If you like to find out more on how tech companies are coping with talent shortages, do connect with us on Linkedin or drop us email at [email protected].
-For more industry related information, visit our website at www.computerfutures.com.
+If you like to find out more on how tech companies are coping with talent shortages, do connect with us on LinkedIn or drop us email at [email protected].
+For more industry related information, you may also contact us via the form below.